Space settlement: Further concepts

-Current projects
+Space station projects

+Space settlements are in principle space stations, developments in space station construction therefore share many elements.

-The following projects and proposals, while not truly space habitats, incorporate aspects of what they would have and may represent stepping stones towards eventually building of space habitats.
+The following projects and proposals, while not truly space settlements, incorporate aspects of what they would have and may represent stepping stones towards eventually building of space settlements.

+The Lunar Gateway is a planned lunar space station, the first outside of Low Earth Orbit, therefore being the first spacecraft designed in unshielded space.

-The Nautilus-X Multi-Mission Space Exploration Vehicle (MMSEV): this 2011 NASA proposal for a long-duration crewed space transport vehicle included an artificial gravity compartment intended to promote crew-health for a crew of up to six persons on missions of up to two years duration.
+The ISS Centrifuge Demo was proposed in 2011 as a demonstration project for an artificial gravity compartment, preparatory for a similar module of a Nautilus-X Multi-Mission Space Exploration Vehicle (MMSEV).
+The ISS module would have an outside diameter of 30 ft with a 30 in ring interior cross-section diameter and would provide 0.08 to 0.51g partial gravity.
+This test and evaluation centrifuge would have the capability to become a Sleep Module for ISS crew.
+The subsequent vehicle design would be a long-duration crewed space transport vehicle including the artificial gravity compartment intended to promote crew-health for a crew of up to six persons on missions of up to two years duration.
 The partial-g torus-ring centrifuge would utilize both standard metal-frame and inflatable spacecraft structures and would provide 0.11 to 0.69g if built with the 40 ft diameter option.